Bitcoin Strategy: How stablecoin savings can be used to offset potential BTC losses

 Bitcoin’s price performance so far is on par or better than the second halving

-As at the time of writing today, on 9th September 2020, BTCUSDT was trading at approximately $10,300.
-That represents a 19%-20% price increase from the close seen on 11th May 2020 (the halving date) and helps to dispel some of the comments we have seen in the media suggesting this is one of the worst post-halving periods for Bitcoin.
+As of the time of writing today, on 9th June 2021, BTC/USDT was trading at approximately $35,000.
+That represents a 294% price increase from the close seen on 11th May 2020 (the halving date).

 Think like a proper investor or hedge fund manager

 So, with the above said, why not consider thinking more like a hedge fund manager?